 When choosing meats for your boards, the colors, flavors, and sizes should all vary.
-Choose different sizes of meat such as small and large salamis, then toss whole-muscle cuts such as cured deli ham and prosciutto into the mix.
-The flavors of the meats can be paired with the cheeses or chosen for their own unique qualities, but always aim to have something spicy, something smoky, and something unexpected.
+Choose different sizes of meat, such as small and large salamis, then toss whole-muscle cuts into the mix.
+(Confused about whole-muscle cuts?
+Stick with cuts of meat shaved from a larger piece of meat, like prosciutto or cured, thin-sliced ham, as opposed to blended meat like salami.)
+The flavors can be paired with the cheeses or chosen for their unique qualities, but always aim to have something spicy, something smoky, and something unexpected.

 "When choosing meats and cheeses, variety is the spice of life," Sam advises.
 You could focus on the meats of one region (Italy, France, Spain, or domestic) or create a spread of your favorites.
 Try new things, take risks, and offer contrasts.

 When choosing types of bread or crackers, remember to go for multiple colors and textures.
 Bread acts as a vehicle for layering dips, cheeses, and meat, creating customizable bites that play to each person’s preference.
 For instance, consider a thinner, flavor-neutral butter cracker and a more complex, heartier cracker like rye or sourdough.
 Add a flavored cracker that features herbs, like dill or rosemary, or fruit, like cranberry.